Open a browser software, enter the IP address of your iDRAC interface and access the administrative web interface.

 Access the iDRAC settings menu and select the Network option.

-On the top of the screen, access the Network tab.
+On the top of the screen, access the Services tab.

-On the Network screen, locate the Vlan configuration area.
+On the Services screen, locate the VNC server configuration area.

-Enable the VLAN feature, set a VLAN identification number and click on the Apply button.
+Enable the VNC service, enable the SSL encryption, set a VNC passsword and click on the Apply button.

 Congratulations!
-You configured the iDrac VLAN feature successfully.
+You have configured the iDrac VNC service successfully.